-In May 2011, the Company issued 1,000,000 shares of preferred stock to Paul Tidwell.
+The Company issued 1,000,000 shares of preferred stock to Paul Tidwell.
 Each share of preferred stock is convertible into 50 shares of common stock.
 These preferred shares have the rights to receive dividends, preferences in liquidation and conversion rights.